 The Native Arts and Cultures Foundation (NACF) is pleased to announce that Barbara Soulé (Diné) and Leah Altman (Oglala Lakota) have joined the NACF team.
-Barbara was hired as the Communications Specialist in January 2019 after consulting on special projects throughout 2018, and Leah was hired as the Development Manger in May 2019.
+Barbara was hired as the Communications Manager in January 2019 after consulting full-time with NACF since March 2018, and Leah was hired as the Development Manger in May 2019.
 Each of them bring a wealth of talent and experience to the organization.
 Please join us in welcoming Barbara and Leah to NACF.

 Born in Southern California of mixed Navajo (Diné) and European American heritage, Barbara Soulé has a deep appreciation and love for the arts and her Diné traditions.
 She is Tó’aheedlíinii (The Water Flow Together clan) born for Bilagáana.
 Her maternal grandfather’s clan is Tódich’ii’nii (Bitter Water Clan).
 Raised by a traditional basket weaver, Barbara understands how art and cultural traditions act as a catalyst for change in Native communities.
 Her diverse cultural background, education and work experiences have led her to this role, and she is looking forward to carrying on a family tradition of engaging with Native artists and communities.